dror27/dk-shack/vol3/songs/en/Are You Tired.md

 I'm not trying to get it all, to save\
 I'm just trying to be at home\
 \
-'cause everything we've said and done\
+'Cause everything we've said and done\
 May wash away, may be gone\
 And I'm just trying, to get home\
 \